 - The joint action can be accomplished by your organisation and your partner organisation(s) from (an)other Member State(s);

 - The joint action will be carried out in the Programme eligible area;

 - The joint action corresponds with a Programme specific objective.

-The Programme resources are invested in key areas relevant for the South Baltic blue and green economy.
+The Programme resources are invested in key areas relevant to the South Baltic blue and green economy.
 These are called specific objectives.
 One of them is sustainable transport.
 Your potential project is expected to correspond with specific objective 3.

 Specific objective 3